The Miraculous concoction. Chapter 2

 And then, a month later, Boss contemplated his "prodigal son" again.
 After that he realized that he would have to help his awkward offspring till the end of his days.

-“You'd better get rid of Colorado beetles on the potato plot.
+“You'd better get rid of the Colorado beetles on the potato plot.
 Just take a look at it, almost all the potato tops have been destroyed,” Chika received a sharp reproach into his back, like a stab of a knife, from his father.

 Chika's agricultural capabilities were hanging in the balance.
 He was in a precarious situation.
 Something had to be done about it to neutralize the threat.